 The FPA can comprise of mainstream and overland flow elements.
-Typically different criteria are used to generate the mainstream and overland flow FPA extents and then these are combined.
-Since the study area is subject to both mainstream and overland flow flooding, both elements were considered.
+Typically, different criteria are used to generate the mainstream and overland flow FPA extents and then these are combined.
+Since the study area is subject to both mainstream and overland flow flooding, both elements were considered and a lot based selection process has been adopted.